lorenzo-stoakes/linux-vm-notes/funcs.md

 * [pmd_bad()](#pmd_bad) - Determines if the specified PMD entry or its descendants are not in a safe state to be modified.
-* [pmd_young()](#pmd_young) - Determines if the PTE page pointed at by the specified PMD entry is marked accessed.
+* [pmd_young()](#pmd_young) - Determines if the PTE page pointed at by the specified PMD entry has been accessed.
-* [pte_young()](#pte_young) - Determines if the physical page pointed at by the specified PTE entry is marked accessed.
+* [pte_young()](#pte_young) - Determines if the physical page pointed at by the specified PTE entry has been accessed.
-* [pmd_dirty()](#pmd_dirty) - Determines if the PTE page pointed at by the specified PMD entry is marked dirty.
+* [pmd_dirty()](#pmd_dirty) - Determines if the PTE page pointed at by the specified PMD entry has been modified.
-* [pte_dirty()](#pte_dirty) - Determines if the physical page pointed at by the specified PTE entry is marked dirty.
+* [pte_dirty()](#pte_dirty) - Determines if the physical page pointed at by the specified PTE entry has been modified.

 ##### Huge Pages